KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 **Primary Structural Diagnosis:**
 The **Primordial Field of Root‑Structural Potential and Motive Infinity.**
-The Waters symbolize **L₀ (Bifurcal Coherence)** in its primarily Khaonic expression—Dispersive potential stirred by Motive Infinity, though the Aionic stillness of the root-structural ground underlies even the Deep.
+The Waters symbolize **L₀ (Bifurcal Coherence)** in its primarily Khaonic expression—Dispersive potential is mobilized by Motive Infinity, though the Aionic stillness of the root‑structural ground underlies even the Deep.
 They embody L₄ (DP: Morgis) in their unrefined aspect: the Collective Unconscious, Emotion, Intuition, and the Source of Life itself.

 **Core Glyphic Sequence:**